JoshTeperman/mern-project/Readme.md

   - Administrator / MI Academy Staff
 - Individualised user dashboards showing course / lesson content
 - Personalised views for users.
 View 'My Courses' which shows individual progress, and view only courses made available to that user
+- A 'Next' button or link after login, which is a quick link to the next module / lesson after user's previous session
 - Flexible allocation of courses to individual users
 - Stripe / Payments integration
 - Help Section where students can view information about the course, contact MI Staff
+  - 'Ask your Instructor a question'
+  - Report a problem

 #### BUCKET LIST
 - Publish modularized training programs that can be broken down into segments.